Marília Pêra: Career

 In 1975, she recorded the LP Feiticeira, released by Som Livre.

 Pêra was the actress who performed most alone on stage, managing to attract children to the difficult art of the monologue.
 In addition to Carmen Miranda, she played on screen and on stage the roles of famous women, such as Maria Callas, Dalva de Oliveira, Coco Chanel and the former first lady of Brazil Sarah Kubitschek.
 Her debut as a director took place in 1978, in the play A Menina e o Vento, by Maria Clara Machado.

 In 1992, she presented the musical Elas por Elas, for TV Globo.
-Alongside singer Simone and Cláudia Raia, they made public their support for candidate Fernando Collor de Mello in the 1989 elections.
+Alongside singer Simone and Cláudia Raia, they made public their support for then presidential candidate Fernando Collor de Mello in the 1989 elections.

 In a statement made to the television program Fantástico in 2006, due to the success of her character Milu, in the telenovela Cobras & Lagartos, Pêra spoke about her career, revealing that she could not stand working with actors with bad breath and foot odor.
 She commented that there are many actors who do not care about hygiene, without mentioning names (a hint towards his romantic partner in the telenovela, Herson Capri).
 Pêra stated that she never thought she was beautiful and that she was always clumsy.

 In 2008, she starred in the film Polaroides Urbanas, by Miguel Falabella, in which he played twin sisters.

 In 2009, she was cast by TV Globo to play hippie Rejane Batista in the miniseries Cinquentinha, by Aguinaldo Silva.
 After several scenes were recorded, the actress gave up the role, causing discomfort among the network's management.
 Betty Lago took over the role from Pêra.
 Some news that circulated at the time stated that the reason for not wanting to continue with the interpretation was that he did not feel comfortable with the role.

 In 2010, she was part of the cast of the series A Vida Alheia, by Miguel Falabella, on Rede Globo, as Catarina.

 In January 2013, the series Pé na Cova premiered, in which Pêra played Darlene, a makeup artist at her ex-husband Ruço's (Miguel Falabella) funeral home, who lives in the suburbs.
 In April 2014, due to personal problems, the actress left the series, returning to recording on 11 June 2014.

 At the 2015 carnival, Pêra was honored by the samba school Mocidade Alegre, in São Paulo.
 In August of the same year, she was honored at the Gramado Film Festival, where she received the Oscarito Trophy.

+Her life and career are depicted in the 2024 documentary film Viva Marília, by Zelito Viana, Esperança Motta and Nelson Motta.